mspnp/aks-baseline/README.md

 - [ ] [Deploy the AKS cluster and supporting services](./06-aks-cluster.md)
 - [ ] [Validate cluster bootsrapping](./07-bootstrap-validation.md)

 We perform the prior steps manually here for you to understand the involved components, but we advocate for an automated DevOps process.
 Therefore, incorporate the prior steps into your CI/CD pipeline, as you would any infrastructure as code (IaC).
-We have included [a starter GitHub workflow](./github-workflow/aks-deploy.yaml) that demonstrates this.
+See the dedicated [AKS baseline automation guidance](https://github.com/Azure/aks-baseline-automation#aks-baseline-automation) for additional details.

 ### 4. Deploy your workload